Optimization and Problem Solving of Pandora FMS

 This prevents performance from degrading over time as the system works.

-In very big environments, the OPTIMIZE option could be “blocked”.
+In large environments, the OPTIMIZE option could be “blocked”.
 In this case, the best option is to rebuild the DB.

 FLUSH TABLES;